Is missionary service God's will for you?

 In all of these cases, the action to accept was purely optional.
 I didn't even have to accept my short stature.
 I could have gone on believing I'd someday grow to seven feet.
 None of those situations was a "do or die" event.
 There weren't even any penalties for non-acceptance.
 An offer or fact was tendered but could have been rejected without recriminations.

 Now is this what I'm trying to say when I talk about God's call and my response?
 I think not.
 For in my life, God's call to preach was not an offer but a command.
-He did not list several options for my life and allow me to pick the most desirable one.
+He did not list several options for my life and allowed me to pick one.

 When a command is given, you either obey or disobey.
 Those are the possible responses.
 And obedience seems, in this case, to be more closely related to the idea of " surrender" than "acceptance."